Click on an image to view fragrances with a similar scent-profile

 scent profile definitions

-aldehydesAldehydic A compound in perfume that you'll smell in the top notes (beginning), with a sharp or bright scent.
+aldehydesAldehydic A compound in perfume with a sharp or bright scent, sometimes used in reference to "hairspray" smells.
 They can create a clean or 'sparkling' aroma.
 Aldehydes are often associated with clean linin because they're commonly found in laundry detergent.
-Aldehydes are more well known with feminine targeted scents, but are commonly used in both men and women's perfumery and considered unisex.
+Aldehydes are more well known with feminine targeted scents, but are also commonly used in both men and women's perfumery and considered unisex.

 Animalic Known as "sensual notes" in the 70's, despite their name, animalic notes don't smell like animals.
 Ingredients like civet & castoreum can provide a perfume with extreme longevity & give an aroma of warmth or spiciness.
 Both female and male scents use animalic notes so they can be unisex.